jecolasurdo/CodeSamples/Graph Traversal/README.md

   - translated it into a digraph (this object here: https://github.com/jecolasurdo/CodeSamples/blob/master/Graph%20Traversal/GraphObjects/ImmutableGraph.cs),
   - and then determined all pathways through the graph (including loops, which were each permitted to be traversed once per unique outcome).

-This process all hinges on an algorythm for traversing the graph, which can be viewed here: https://github.com/jecolasurdo/CodeSamples/blob/master/Graph%20Traversal/GraphObjects/EdgeCollection.cs#L18
+This process all hinges on an algorithm for traversing the graph, which can be viewed here: https://github.com/jecolasurdo/CodeSamples/blob/master/Graph%20Traversal/GraphObjects/EdgeCollection.cs#L18

 Initially, I looked into using someone else's graph library to handle this task, but I couldn't find any libraries that were super lightweight and simple.
 The requirements of the project weren't such that I needed a super heavy weight graph library, so I concluded that writing it myself would be sufficient (and it has been, so far).